KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [coinsquaremodule by marcomerens](https://github.com/marcomerens/coinsquaremodule)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `Magic Mirror` in file `COINSQUARE.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `COINSQUARE.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+6. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Warning: No LICENSE file.
+8. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CollegeFootballTop25 by AdamMoses-GitHub](https://github.com/AdamMoses-GitHub/MMM-CollegeFootballTop25)